 The Federal Act on Research involving Human Beings (Human Research Act or HRA for short) was drafted parallel to, and concretises, Article 118b of the constitution.
 The law is designed to safeguard the dignity, privacy and health of people involved in research.
 Provided protection is afforded, the law is also designed to create favourable conditions for research involving human beings and ensure quality and transparency.

 In line with the constitutional basis and the goal of comprehensive regulation, the law defines the term “research involving humans” broadly.
 In addition to research involving persons, it also covers research involving biological material of human origin, personal data, deceased persons, and human embryos and foetuses.

 The Human Research Act was passed by parliament on 30 September 2011.
 The Council of States approved it unanimously, and the National Council voted 189 to 7 in favour.
 The act entered into force along with the accompanying ordinances on 1 January 2014.

 The implementing ordinances accompanying the Federal Human Research Act lay down more precisely the ethical, scientific and legal requirements that have to be taken into account when conducting research on human beings.
 They build on the risk-adapted approach to regulation adopted in the federal constitution and law.

-There are three implementing ordinances: the Clinical Trials Ordinance, the Human Research Ordinance and the HRA Organisation Ordinance, which sets down the rules governing the cantonal ethics committees.
+There are four implementing ordinances: the Clinical Trials Ordinance (ClinO), the Ordinance on Clinical Trials with Medical Devies (ClinO-MD), the Human Research Ordinance (HRO) and the HRA Organisation Ordinance (OrgO-HRA).

 - Verfassungsartikel über die Forschung am Menschen (in German) (PDF, 465 kB, 30.04.2010)